Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_inputs.md

 Would create a channel (named `ch_greeting`) that contains the string "Hello World!"

-Channels need to be created within the `workflow` block.
+Channels need to be created within the `workflow` definition.

 !!!question "Exercise"